 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

 Packing for Iceland isn’t a hard as I thought it would be.
 We all have preconceived notions about Iceland, from weather to food.
 But did you know that the lowest average temperature in the winter is about -2 C/ 28 F. Not sure where you live, but in Virginia, where I’m from, that’s just regular winter for us too!
 So, how do you pack for Iceland in the fall and winter?
-Layers!
+With layers!

 The biggest difference for me was that in Virginia, you ran from inside to your car to warm it up.
 Run back in the house for 5 minutes, then run back to the car.
 Drive to a restaurant, then run inside.
 In Iceland, you will probably be outside for longer.
 There might be rain and wind.
 So, how’d it go for me?